ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/kafka/_index.md

 ---
 title: Deploy a Kafka Cluster on Arm

-description: Learn how to setup a 3 node Kafka cluster, configure Zookeeper, and test write/read events into the cluster

 minutes_to_complete: 90

 who_is_this_for: This is an advanced topic for software developers who want to learn how to use Kafka and Zookeeper.